 The Gullah Community has been established in the 1860s.
 The village is made up of small neighborhoods that excelled at different sets of skills which allowed the communities to be self-sufficient.
 “Gullah” refers to both a language, as well as a culture.
 The Gullah people are skilled in music, basketry, quilt making, folklore, cuisine, and the healing arts.
 They are also proud to share their traditions and history with anyone who wants to learn more.

-A great way to learn more is to check out The Gullah Museum which was established in 2003.
+A great way to learn more is to check out The Gullah Museum of Hilton Head Island, which was established in 2003.
 The museum is “dedicated to maintaining Gullah customs, traditions, language, stories, songs and structures on Hilton Head Island, South Carolina.”
-They offer guided tours as well as host community events like the Annual Gullah Oyster Roast.
-To tour the museum you need to make a reservation online.
+They offer guided tours, as well as host community events, like the Annual Gullah Oyster Roast.
+Reservations required.

 SEE THE DOLPHINS WITH ISLAND SKIFF ADVENTURE TOURS